openstack/tacker/doc/source/user/etsi_vnf_update.rst

 You can confirm that the VNF Instance Name has been changed by the update operation.

+The following attributes are updated by performing JSON Merge Patch with the values set in the request parameter to the current values.
+* metadata

 If the ``vnfdId`` is not changed by update operation, the current value shall be updated using the request parameter.